Hamlet (Oregon)

 A hamlet is a model of local governance in Clackamas County in the U.S. state of Oregon.
 Like hamlets elsewhere, it is a county subdivision; like New York's hamlets, the definition is unique to a state (in this case, to one county in a state).

 Hamlets in Oregon are in addition to villages in Oregon (which were defined at the same time as hamlets) and to Community Planning Organizations (CPOs), which predate both hamlets and villages.

-To date, there are four hamlets: Beavercreek, Molalla Prairie, Mulino, and Stafford.
+To date, there are three hamlets: Beavercreek, Mulino, and Stafford.